mengqvist/DNApy/README.md

 # Get molecular weight of sequence
 x.mass()

-# Count nucleotides in sequence
+# Count number of each of the nucleotides in sequence
 x.count_bases()

 # Count codons in sequence